AZRAEL SERAPHANE

 "They are Seraphane," Grandfather interrupted.
 "And their blood demands fire."

-I stepped forward and laid a hand gently on her arm.
+I stepped forward and gently placed a hand on Mother's arm.

 Mi’kael nodded, voice low.